oracle/graalpython/docs/user/Embedding-Build-Tools.md

   ...
 }
 ```
-- If the **pythonResourcesDirectory** element is specified, then the given directory is used for GraalPy resources instead of the standard Gradle resource directories.
+- If the **pythonResourcesDirectory** element is specified, then the given directory is used
+  as [external directory](#external-directory) and no Java resources are embedded.
+  Remember to use the appropriate `GraalPyResources` API to create the Context.
 ```
 GraalPy {
   pythonResourcesDirectory = file("$rootDir/python-resources")